rahi-lab/YeaZ-GUI/readme.md

     8.3.
 Download the parameters for segmenting fission images form: https://drive.google.com/file/d/1h_Wz2d3UY0jkGtMrhl32iEqbOQVXsmKS.

-## Runnig the GUI
+## Runnig the

 1. Open a terminal and activate the environment using `conda activate YeaZ`.
 3. Navigate to the directory where you installed YeaZ using `cd <installation_directory>/yeaz`.
-To find the installation directory, type `pip show -f yeaz | findstr /C:"Location:"` in command line for windows systems or `pip show -f yeaz | grep -E '^Location:'` for linux/macOS.
+If you have installed using PyPi, to find the installation directory, type `pip show -f yeaz | findstr /C:"Location:"` in command line for windows systems or `pip show -f yeaz | grep -E '^Location:'` for linux/macOS.
 4. Run the program with the command `yeaz`.
 5. The first time you run yeaz, it asks you if you want to install PyQt6.
 Answer `y` and wait until it finishes and run the application.